rmacias3/Convolutional-Punctuation-Correction/README.md

 5) Run train_segmenter.py to train the sentence punctuator.

+Notes:
 I received around 93% accuracy on the validation set.
 Keep in mind that the gutenberg corpus is not perfectly clean.
+A half-logistic distribution is used to generate unpunctuated sentences of varying lengths.